• Skip to primary navigation

 VoiceBunny is a voiceover platform under Bunny Studio.
 It was launched by couple a named Alex Torrenegra and Tania Zapata.
 Tania is a voice actor herself, and she says she understands the plight of voiceover talents struggling to land voiceover work because of the complicated process they have to go through.

-Before VoiceBunny, Torrenegra launched Voice123, an online voice casting service that works similarly to VoiceBunny.
+Before VoiceBunny, Torrenegra launched Voice123, an online voice-casting service that works similarly to VoiceBunny.
 But Torrenegra said that there are still certain gaps that need to be filled, so they came up with VoiceBunny, a new platform with a slightly different business model.

 Who is VoiceBunny For?

-Anyone who is looking for voice over work can apply and join VoiceBunny.
+Anyone who is looking for voice-over work can apply and join VoiceBunny.

-Voice actors who desire to work for VoiceBunny must own professional recording equipment, can work on projects within the given deadline, follow every instruction on each project, and communicate with the Voice unny team or staff for any concern or issue.
+Voice actors who desire to work for VoiceBunny must own professional recording equipment, be able to work on projects within the given deadline, follow every instruction on each project, and communicate with the VoiceBunny team or staff for any concern or issue.

-Since VoiceBunny only hires top talents, they consider them professional voice actors.
+Since VoiceBunny only hires top talents, they consider their talents professional voice actors.
 As such, voice actors get excellent perks and benefits, including getting invited to jobs that match their skills, getting paid for every approved submission (even if clients reject them later), and the ability to set their own rates.

 How to Join VoiceBunny